interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 User Story
 ~~~~~~~~~~

-A user calls the ``storeMainChainBlockHeader`` function when submitting a new Bitcoin block header to the chain relay.
+A user calls the ``storeMainChainBlockHeader`` function when submitting a new Bitcoin block header to the BTC-Relay.
 Thereby, the user performes the following steps:

-1. The user checks that the to-be-submitted Bitcoin block header in part of the longest (main) chain *tracked by the chain relay*.
+1. The user checks that the to-be-submitted Bitcoin block header in part of the longest (main) chain *tracked by the BTC-Relay*.

-.. warning:: The chain relay does not necessarily have the same view of the Bitcoin blockchain as the user's local Bitcoin client.
-This can happen if (i) the chain relay is under attack (see `Relay Poisoning <TODO>`_), (ii) the chain relay is out of sync (see `Relay Freshness <TODO>`_), or, similarly, (iii) if the user's local Bitcoin client is under attack or out of sync.
+.. warning:: The BTC-Relay does not necessarily have the same view of the Bitcoin blockchain as the user's local Bitcoin client.
+This can happen if (i) the BTC-Relay is under attack (see `Relay Poisoning <TODO>`_), (ii) the BTC-Relay is out of sync (see `Relay Freshness <TODO>`_), or, similarly, (iii) if the user's local Bitcoin client is under attack or out of sync.

 2. The user calls the function passing an 80 byte block header (``blockHeaderBytes``) and receives one of two possible results: